itscodenation/curriculum-15-16/units/4-GA-/sessions/1-walkthrough/README.md

 Students who are not complete with the tutorial and/or the worksheet by the end of class should complete it at home for homework.

 ## After Class
-* Teachers must reveiw student tutorial worksheets.
+* Teachers must review student tutorial worksheets.
 It is crucial to provide this feedback so that students will see the value of their work.

 * Prepare for next lesson / hand off to next volunteer in rotation.